 How Lisa Made the Most of Mentorship

 At Citizens, we recognize everyone’s career journey is unique.
 We encourage colleagues to follow their interests and curiosity to explore new opportunities within Citizens when they’re ready for the next chapter.
-Colleagues can join virtual sessions to hear from senior leaders as they discuss open roles on their teams.
+With programs, upskilling and networking opportunities, advice and guidance, you can build the career you want with us.
+In 2023, almost 30% of colleagues accepted new roles internally.

 Someone took a chance on me.
 And I feel a serious commitment to return that.